 - Classes that meet once a week in the evening

-- Access to University resources including: Ronald Williams Library The Consortium of Academic and Research Libraries in Illinois (with more than 60 million volumes)
+- Access to University resources including Ronald Williams Library and The Consortium of Academic and Research Libraries in Illinois (with more than 60 million volumes)

 - IRAD—the Illinois Regional Archives Depository, housed in the Ronald Williams Library

 Take a closer look at the Master of Arts in History and the courses offered toward the degree.

 Department and Contact Information